batuhan/pickle-user/README.md

 User service for the Pickle Platform

+##### To start developing

+`docker run --name pickle-user-postgres -p 5432:5432 -e POSTGRES_DB="pickle-user" -d postgres` to generate a posgres container

-`yarn build` to build
+`yarn watch` to start a development environment

+##### Other commands

-`yarn build && yarn start` to start
+`yarn start` to start

 `yarn test` to run the tests with coverage

 `yarn watch-test` to watch tests

-`yarn watch` to build and start a development environment
+`yarn typeorm migration:generate -n migrationNameHere` to generate migrations

+`yarn typeorm migration:run` to run migrations